josephokonoboh/ser_216_assignment3/README.txt

-This program was tested and run on Java 17
+This program was tested and run using Java 17

-Working directory is the one that contains the *.java files
+Working directory is the one that contains the README.txt

-To compile: javac *.java -d .
+To compile: javac src/*.java -d classes

-To run: java java core.CheckersGame
+To run: java -cp classes core.CheckersGame